cwi-dis/igor/doc/using.md

 ## Setup the database

-You create an initial empty database with
+Create an initial empty database with

 ```
 igorSetup initialize
 ```
 The default database is stored in `~/.igor`.
-For now, Igor databases are _not_ compatible between versions, so if you have used an older version of Igor you have to first remove your old database.
+Currently, Igor databases are _not_ compatible between versions, so if you have used an older version of Igor you should first remove the old database.

-Next add the standard plugins you need with
+Next add the standard plugins:

 ```
 igorSetup addstd lan systemHealth ca user device
 ```

-(these are the standard plugins used by the default database, which as distributed does little more than checking the health of your internet connection).
+(these are the standard plugins used by the default database, which as distributed do little more than check the health of your internet connection).

-At this point you should be able to run the server with
+You should now be able to run the server with

 ```
 igorServer